Yuwoii/qr-redirect/QR-CUSTOMIZATION-README.md

 1. **Dashboard**: User sees their QR codes and can click "Customize" on any code
 2. **Customization Page**: User is presented with a full-screen customization interface
+3. **Style Selection**: User can browse visual style templates and select one with a single click
+4. **Color Selection**: User can choose from predefined color themes or customize colors
-3. **Live Preview**: Changes are reflected in real-time as options are adjusted
+5. **Live Preview**: Changes are reflected in real-time as options are adjusted
-4. **Download**: User can download the customized QR code directly from the interface
+6. **Download**: User can download the customized QR code directly from the interface

 ## Testing